NeoRusi/hardhat-raffle-io/README.md

 3. Deploy

-In your `helper-hardhat-config.ts` add your `subscriptionId` under the section of the chainId you're using (aka, if you're deploying to rinkeby, add your `subscriptionId` in the `subscriptionId` field under the `4` section.)
+In your `helper-hardhat-config.js` add your `subscriptionId` under the section of the chainId you're using (aka, if you're deploying to goerli, add your `subscriptionId` in the `subscriptionId` field under the `4` section.)

 Then run:
 ```
-yarn hardhat deploy --network rinkeby
+yarn hardhat deploy --network goerli
 ```

 And copy / remember the contract address.